0xSpaceShard/starknet-hardhat-plugin/www/docs/dev.md

 ### Docs

-New documentation is **automatically** deployed after publishing a new package version on npm (configured in npm-publish.sh).
+New documentation is **automatically** deployed after publishing a new version with `scripts/npm-publish.sh`.

 To manually deploy new documentation, run: